MylesMor/nanoleafapi/docs/source/install.rst

 .. code-block:: python

-  NanoleafRegistrationError()  # Raised when token generation mode not active on device NanoleafConnectionError()    # Raised when there is a connection error during check_connection() method
+  NanoleafRegistrationError()   # Raised when token generation mode not active on device NanoleafConnectionError()     # Raised when there is a connection error during check_connection() method NanoleafEffectCreationError() # Raised when there is an error with an effect dictionary/method arguments